 Carbohydrate counting, or "carb counting," is a meal planning technique for managing your blood glucose levels.

-Foods that contain carbohydrate raise blood glucose.
-By keeping track of how many grams of carbohydrate you eat and setting a limit for your maximum amount to eat, you can help to keep your blood glucose levels in your target range.
+Carbohydrate counting helps you to keep track of how much carbohydrate you are eating.
+You set a limit for your maximum amount of carbohydrate to eat for a meal, and with the right balance of physical activity and medicine, if you need it, can help to keep your blood glucose levels in your target range.

 What Foods Have Carbohydrate?

-- starchy foods like bread, cereal, rice, and crackers
+- grain-based foods like bread, cereal, pasta, and crackers

 - fruit and juice